hedaukartik/bun-react-csr-base/README.md

 # bun-react-csr-base

-To use this template to start new react ssr tailwind project from scratch:
+To use this template to start new react client side rendering project from scratch:

 ```bash
 bun create https://github.com/hedaukartik/bun-react-csr-base name-of-your-project